tock/tock/doc/reference/trd-uart.md

 }
 ```

-The `Transmit` trait has two data paths: `transmit_word` and
+The `Transmit` trait has two data paths: `transmit_character` and
 `transmit_buffer`.
-The `transmit_word` method is used in narrow use
+The `transmit_character` method is used in narrow
-cases where the cost and complexity of buffer management is not
+use cases in which buffer management is not needed or when the client
-needed.
-Generally, software should use the `transmit_buffer`
+transmits 9-bit characters.
+Generally, software should use the
-method.
-Most software implementations use DMA, such that a call to
+`transmit_buffer` method.
+Most software implementations use DMA, such
-`transmit_buffer` triggers a single interrupt when the transfer
+that a call to `transmit_buffer` triggers a single interrupt when the
-completes; this saves energy and CPU cycles over per-byte transfers
+transfer completes; this saves energy and CPU cycles over per-byte
-and also improves transfer speeds because hardware can keep the UART
+transfers and also improves transfer speeds because hardware can keep
-busy.
+the UART busy.

+Each `u32` passed to `transmit_character` is a single UART character.
+The UART MUST ignore then high order bits of the `u32` that are
+outside the current character width.
+For example, if the UART is
+configured to use 9-bit characters, it must ignore bits 31-9: if the
+client passes `0xffffffff`, the UART will transmit `0x1ff`.

-Each byte transmitted is a data word for the UART.
-If the UART is
+Each byte transmitted with `transmit_buffer` is a UART character.
+If
-using 8-bit data words, each data word is a byte.
-If the UART is using
+the UART is using 8-bit characters, each character is a byte.
+If the
-smaller data words, it MUST ignore the high order bits of the data
+UART is using smaller characters, it MUST ignore the high order bits
-values.
-For example, if the UART is using 6-bit data words and is told
+of the bytes passed in the buffer.
+For example, if the UART is using
-to transmit `0xff`, it will transmit `0x3f`, ignoring the first two
+6-bit characters and is told to transmit `0xff`, it will transmit
+`0x3f`, ignoring the first two bits.

-bits.
-If a client needs to transmit data words larger than 8 bits, it
+If a client needs to transmit characters larger than 8 bits, it should
-should use `transmit_word`, as `transmit_buffer` is a buffer of 8-bit
+use `transmit_character`, as `transmit_buffer` is a buffer of 8-bit
 bytes and cannot store 9-bit values.

 There can be a single transmit operation ongoing at any
 time.
 Successfully calling either `transmit_buffer` or
-`transmit_word` causes the UART to become busy until it issues the
+`transmit_character` causes the UART to become busy until it issues
-callback corresponding to the outstanding operation.
+the callback corresponding to the outstanding operation.

 3.1 `transmit_buffer` and `transmitted_buffer`
 ===============================